Ebola Outbreak ResponseThe Situation:

 - Providing food assistance to the Lutheran Church in Liberia and the Evangelical Lutheran Church in Sierra Leone.

-- Raising awareness and providing sensitization messages on the symptoms and prevention methods of Ebola.
+- Raising awareness and providing educational messages on the symptoms and prevention methods of Ebola.

-- Completing construction of an isolation center at Phebe Hospital and School of Nursing that meets World Health Organization standards.
+- Assisting in construction of an isolation center at Phebe Hospital and School of Nursing that meets World Health Organization standards.

 What Can You Do?